godatadriven/godatadriven-blog/content/the-performance-impact-of-vectorized-operations.md

 The `points[:, 0]` syntax is the
 [NumPy] way of saying: select all fields from the first column, which in our case would be the latitude of `points`.
-To measure how much time is needed to get the distances between `points` and `godatadriven`, we can use [ipython] `%timeit` magic function, that measures how much time, averaged on multiple runs, a script takes to execute.
+To measure how much time is needed to get the distances between `points` and `godatadriven`, we can use the [ipython] `%timeit` magic function, that measures how much time, averaged on multiple runs, a script takes to execute:

     :::python
     def iterate_distance():
         d = []
         for p in points:
             d.append(get_distance(p[0], p[1], godatadriven[0], godatadriven[1]))
-    %timeit iterate_distance()  # result is 3.53 seconds
+    %timeit iterate_distance()  # runs in 3.53 seconds

 If you're familiar with Python, the code above will give you the shivers, as it does not use [list comprehension][list-comprehension].
-Changing the code, alas, only marginally affects performance:
+Changing the code, alas, has only a marginal impact on performance:

     :::python
     %timeit [get_distance(p[0], p[1], godatadriven[0], godatadriven[1]) for p in points]
-    # result is 3.46 seconds
+    # runs in 3.46 seconds

-If you're building a real-time application, where a postal code check could be an intermediate computation, $3$.54s is an eternity.
+If you're building a real-time application, where a postal code check could be an intermediate computation, $3.46s$ is an eternity.
 Luckily, we can do some magic with NumPy.

 ### Vectorization to the rescue